akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The morning's hunt had been a disaster.
 Two thin hares, three wiry fowl, and a fox too mangy to skin.
 Henry had returned with empty hands and a foul temper.

 His silence was a physical weight.
-Knights and clerks busied themselves with sudden, urgent interest in their weapons, their gear, the pattern of the rushes coverting the floor; anything to avoid meeting the King's eye.
+Knights and clerks busied themselves with sudden, urgent interest in their weapons, their gear, the pattern of the rushes covering the floor; anything to avoid meeting the King's eye.
 They knew the signs.
 When the King's hunt was lean, his wrath was often fat.

 He strode to his seat beside Queen Matilda at the high table.
 She watched him approach, her face carefully smooth, accepting a wine goblet from a servant.